David Stockdale: Return to Wycombe

 Just four days after his return from Stevenage, Stockdale made his first competitive start for Wycombe in over a year after Allsop suffered an injury in training.
 He helped the team to keep a clean sheet on his return; as Wycombe and Millwall played out a goalless draw at The Den on 20 February 2021.
 He continued as first choice for the rest of the season, as Wycombe were relegated to League One.
 He renewed his contract in May 2021, as Allsop left the club on a free transfer.
 Stockdale was the undisputed first choice throughout the 2021-22 season, starting every game and keeping 18 clean sheets.
-For that tally he was awarded the 2021/22 League One Golden Glove, jointly with Plymouth’s Michael Cooper.
+For that tally he was awarded the 2021–22 League One Golden Glove, jointly with Plymouth Argyle's Michael Cooper.

 Sheffield Wednesday

 On 15 June 2022, it was announced Stockdale would join Sheffield Wednesday following the expiration of his contract at Wycombe.
 He made his Wednesday debut, starting against Portsmouth on 30 July 2022.
+Following promotion back to the EFL Championship it was confirmed that Stockdale would be released following the end of his contract.

+Return to York City

+On 4 June 2023, York City confirmed that Stockdale would be returning to the club, combining the role with head of recruitment.
+Stockdale was released by York City on 22 April 2024.